 How do Environmental Factors Affect Fertility?

-The environment in which we live has a significant impact on our health, including our fertility.
+Environmental factors in which we live has a significant impact on our health, including our fertility.
 A growing body of research has shown that exposure to certain environmental factors can have adverse effects on reproductive health.
 In this blog post, we will explore the link between environmental factors and fertility, and what you need to know about how these factors can impact your ability to conceive.

 What are environmental factors?